Menopause: Menopause across cultures

+Impact on work

+Midlife is typically a life stage when men and women may be dealing with demanding life events and responsibilities, such as work, health problems, and caring roles.
+For example, in 2018 in the UK women aged 45–54 report more work-related stress than men or women of any other age group.
+Hot flashes are often reported to be particularly distressing at work and lead to embarrassment and worry about potential stigmatisation.
+A June 2023 study by the Mayo Clinic estimated an annual loss of $1.8 billion in the United States due to workdays missed as a result of menopause symptoms.
+This was one of the largest studies to date examining the impact of menopause symptoms on work outcomes.
+The research concluded there was a strong need to improve medical treatment for menopausal women and make the workplace environment more supportive to avoid such productivity losses.

 Etymology

 Menopause literally means the "end of monthly cycles" (the end of monthly periods or menstruation), from the Greek word pausis ("pause") and mēn ("month").
 This is a medical coinage; the Greek word for menses is actually different.
 In Ancient Greek, the menses were described in the plural, ta emmēnia ("the monthlies"), and its modern descendant has been clipped to ta emmēna.
 The Modern Greek medical term is emmenopausis in Katharevousa or emmenopausi in Demotic Greek.
+The Ancient Greeks did not produce medical concepts about any symptoms associated with end of menstruation and did not use a specific word to refer to this time of a woman's life.
+The word menopause was invented by French doctors at the beginning of the nineteenth century.
+Greek etymology was reconstructed at this time and it was the Parisian student doctor Charles-Pierre-Louis de Gardanne who invented a variation of the word in 1812, which was edited to its final French form in 1821.

+Some of them noted that peasant women had no complaints about the end of menses, while urban middle-class women had many troubling symptoms.
+Doctors at this time considered the symptoms to be the result of urban lifestyles of sedentary behaviour, alcohol consumption, too much time indoors, and over-eating, with a lack of fresh fruit and vegetables.

-The word "menopause" was coined specifically for human females, where the end of fertility is traditionally indicated by the permanent stopping of monthly menstruations.
+The word "menopause" was coined specifically for female humans, where the end of fertility is traditionally indicated by the permanent stopping of monthly menstruations.
 However, menopause exists in some other animals, many of which do not have monthly menstruation; in this case, the term means a natural end to fertility that occurs before the end of the natural lifespan.